shivam060404/Food_Delivery_Data_Analysis/README.md

 * **Peak Time:** The 3rd Quarter (July–Sept) sees the most sales.

 ## 📝 Author
-This analysis was performed as part of a Data Science internship project.
+This analysis was performed as part of a Generative AI Internship Technical Evaluation.